noelboss/featherlight/README.md

 		beforeClose:  $.noop,                 /* Called before close. can return false to prevent opening of lightbox.
 Gets event as parameter, this contains all data */
 		afterOpen:    $.noop,                 /* Called after open.
 Gets event as parameter, this contains all data */
 		afterClose:   $.noop,                 /* Called after close.
 Gets event as parameter, this contains all data */
+		onKeyDown:    $.noop,									/* Called on key down for the frontmost featherlight */
 		type:         null,                   /* Specify content type.
 If unset, it will check for the targetAttrs value. */
 		contentFilters: ['jquery', 'image', 'html', 'ajax', 'text'] /* List of content filters to use to determine the content */ jquery/image/html/ajax/text: undefined     /* Specify content type and data */